 McDonald Hollow Trails

-Welcome to the new McDonald Hollow Trails are the first of 3 trail systems that will make up Brush Mountain Park.
+McDonald Hollow Trails are the first of 3 trail systems that will make up Brush Mountain Park.
 The parking area for the trails is located near the intersection of Glade Rd. and Meadowbrook Drive in Blacksburg, VA.

 - Only use open trails.